 The easiest herbs to grow yourself are basil, parsley, sage, oregano, mint, thyme, and chives, though this will depend on how much sun your window sill gets: rosemary, thyme, sage, and chives all like warm, sunny spots, whereas mint, oregano, and parsley prefer partial sun.
 So, if your window is quite shady, it’s safest to opt for the latter three.
 Soil wise, most herbs aren’t fussy and do well in soil and compost mixes.

-To find out more about growing your own herb garden in containers, as well as when to plant different herbs, why not have a read of this article by Fantastic Gardeners?
+To find out more about growing your own herb garden in containers, as well as when to plant different herbs, why not have a read of this article from Fantastic Gardeners?
 Alternatively, check out the video below.

 5. Lavender